CONDITIONS TREATED AT OUR OPTOMETRY CENTER

 Pink eye (conjunctivitis) causes eye redness, a thick or watery discharge, eyelid swelling, light sensitivity, and irritation.
 We can treat pink eye through anti-viral drugs, allergy medication or antibiotics, depending on the underlying cause.

 Allergies can cause a number of upsetting eye symptoms, from watering, blurriness, and redness to full-scale allergic conjunctivitis (a form of pink eye).
-Your Lubbock TX optometrist at our clinic can treat the problem with eye drops, environmental/lifestyle recommendations, antihistamines, and other remedies.
+Your optometrist at our clinic can treat the problem with eye drops, environmental/lifestyle recommendations, antihistamines, and other remedies.